Board and Staff

 In her spare time, Cat loves spending time with her family, gardening, and reading.

-Senior Project Officer – Justine Roberts
+Project Manager – Justine Roberts

 Justine Roberts is an experienced manager of community programs in the not-for-profit sector, known for her exceptional skills in community capacity building, program design, delivery, and evaluation.
 With a deep understanding of the diverse needs and experiences of different communities, Justine has demonstrated an unwavering commitment to fostering inclusivity and breaking down barriers to participation.